-Please don’t worry if your three year old displays any of the above problems, just go and see your doctor for advice.
-It’s much better to find out the issue now so it can be solved or adapted for them and they can progress in developing their communication skills naturally and together with their friends.
+Please don’t worry if your three year old displays any of the above problems.
+See your doctor for advice.
+It’s much better to find out if they have an issue now so a solution can be found and they can progress in developing their communication skills naturally and together with their friends when they start school.

 Hi, my name is Gavin and together with my wife we are the proud parents of twins.
 We believe that learning more about your children will help you be a better parent and love your 3 year old even more.
 That’s why we created At3yearsold.com, just for you!